cloud-gov/external-domain-broker/docs/development.md

 ## Running Tests

 Run tests via the `./scripts/test` script.
+This uses the `dev` stage of the Dockerfile, to ensure we're as close to parity with prod as possible.

 ## Adding Packages